munir-zarea/munir-zarea.github.io/_projects/Analysis of Shark Fluid Dynamics to Guide Satellite Tag Development/index.md

 Data Analysis: MATLAB, Excel

 ## Motivation
 - The Problem?
-Satellite tags are essential for tracking sharl movements, but they unintentionally affect a shark's behavior due to added hydrodynamic load.
+Satellite tags are essential for tracking shark movements, but they unintentionally affect a shark's behavior due to added hydrodynamic load.
 - Design Gap: Existing tag designs have limited validation of their effect on shark motion, making it difficult to optimize for minimal interference.
 - Our Mission: Develop a repeatable method to qualtify the hydrodynamic impact of telemetry tags using accurate modeling and physical testing.

 ## Project Workflow
 {% include image-gallery.html images="General Methodology Flowchart.png" height="400" %}
+### Digital Modeling
+- Four shark species were selected:

+- Used photogrammetric 3D models from DigitalLife3D
+- Cleaned and repaired models for 3D printing
+-

 ## Wind Tunnel Testing